murtuzaakhtari/omada-controller-scripts/README.md

-# omada-controller-scripts
+# omada-sdn-controller-scripts
-Scripts for packaging the Omada EAP Controller software for Arch Linux
+Scripts for packaging the Omada SDN Controller software for Arch Linux